Lavender

 Centuries of therapeutic use have earned this herb a respected place in natural medicine.
 Its most celebrated benefit is promoting restful sleep.
 The soothing aroma quiets racing thoughts and prepares your body for deeper, more restorative rest.1

 Lavender also excels at easing stress and anxiety.
 It naturally slows heart rate and reduces blood pressure, creating that peaceful feeling you crave after hectic days.
-Many people notice this calming effect within minutes of use.
+Many people notice this calming effect within minutes of inhaling the herb.

 Lavender’s healing potential extends well beyond relaxation: